emotions and learning image

 If we think about a subject we are learning, how often do we take the time to realize the emotions we feel as we remember that subject?

-In the past, traditional classrooms placed the focus more on gaining knowledge, rather than cultivating relationships with the idea of learning itself.
+In the past, learning placed the focus more on gaining knowledge, rather than cultivating relationships with the idea of learning itself.

 In recent times, research has shown that balancing emotions with learning meant that greater emphasis must be placed on the connections between emotions and learning.